Maenette K.P. Ah Nee-Benham, Ed.D.

 Danny M. Takanishi, Jr., M.D., FACS

-Dr. Takanishi is currently Professor and Chair of Surgery for the John A. Burns School of Medicine (JABSOM), UHM, Program Director for the UHM General Surgery Residency Program, and Director of Surgical Clinical Research at the Queen’s Medical Center, in Honolulu, Hawaii.
+Dr. Takanishi is currently a Professor for the John A. Burns School of Medicine (JABSOM), UHM, Program Director for the UHM General Surgery Residency Program, and Director of Surgical Clinical Research at the Queen’s Medical Center, in Honolulu, Hawaii.
 A graduate of JABSOM, he completed his General Surgery Residency and Surgical Critical Care Fellowship in Hawaii, obtaining American Board of Surgery certification in both specialties.
 He then completed a National Institutes of Health-sponsored, Surgical Oncology Fellowship at the University of Chicago and remained on the faculty for a number of years, serving as an Associate Program Director for the Surgical Residency Program and the Director of the Comprehensive Breast Center, prior to returning to Hawaii in 2001.
 He is the President of the Hawaii Chapter of the American College of Surgeons, Chair of the Hawaii Medical Board, and the State Chair for the Commission on Cancer.
 He is also a member of a number of national organizations, such as the Society of University Surgeons, Western Surgical Association, Society of Surgical Chairmen, Society of Surgical Oncology, American Society of Clinical Oncology, American Society of Breast Surgeons, Society of Critical Care Medicine, Pan Pacific Surgical Association, Association for Program Directors in Surgery, and Chair for the Accreditation Council for Graduate Medical Education (ACGME) Transitional Year Residency Review Committee.
 He received an Outstanding Achievement Award from the American College of Surgeons Commission on Cancer during the American College of Surgeons 92nd annual Clinical Congress in 2006.
 He serves on the National Board of Examiners and United States Medical Licensing Examination Step II Surgery Test Development Committees and the American Medical Association House of Delegates representing the State of Hawaii.
 He has also served as the Chair of the ACGME’s Common Program Requirements Committee and was recently appointed to the Surgery Residency Review Committee, which has a 6 year term, ending in 2018.